 - In a closed chain exercise, it is fixed, or stationary.

 Dr. Eric Hegedus, founding chair of the doctor of physical therapy department at High Point University in North Carolina, explains the easiest way to determine the distance: “In closed chain exercise, the foot or hand is in contact with the surface on which you are exercising.
 In open chain, they are not.”

 A squat, for example, where the foot presses against the floor to raise the body, is a closed chain kinetic exercise.
 Using a leg curl machine, where the lower leg swings freely, is an example of open chain.

 Both have advantages, according to Dr. Hegedus.

-“The biggest advantage of open chain exercises are that they are far better at isolating a muscle,” says Hegedus.
-This can be useful when rehabilitating a specific muscle or when training for a sport that requires the use of open chain activities — throwing a ball, for instance.
+“The biggest advantage of open chain exercises is that they are far better at isolating a muscle,” says Hegedus.
+This can be useful when rehabilitating a specific muscle or when training for a sport that requires the use of open chain activities.
+An example is throwing a ball.

-- Hold one dumbbell in each hand and lay flat on a weight bench.
+- Hold 1 dumbbell in each hand and lie flat on a weight bench.